-In Germany, it is common practice to have third-party liability insurance (private Haftpflichtversicherung) for any unintentional damages or accidents you may cause.
+have third-party liability insurance (private Haftpflichtversicherung) for any you may cause.
 Although this insurance is not compulsory, it is strongly recommended since it covers personal injury and damages to other people's property.
 Third-party liability insurance is held by the majority of the German population and costs around 6 - 10 Euros per month.